amadeus4dev-examples/APIRateLimits/README.md

 ## How to implement on client side

+There is two principal limits that must be managed.
+The first one is the total requests for APIs that charge per request, this helps avoid unexpected high billings.
+You can define a limiter that drops all requests for a certain API after a threshold of 10.000 per month.
+You can even configure the limiter to put the requests on hold until the next billing period.
+The second use case is concerning the technical rate limits imposed by the APIs themselves.
+For example, for the Self-Service APIs, you must not exceed 1 request per 100ms.
+Although this can also be managed in the client side, and we can indeed send no more than 1 request each 100ms, due to network latencies it's impossible to guarantee the requests are going to reach the server respecting the rate limits.
+However, there is some mechanisms that can be implemented in order to get less rate limit error for high request rate needs.

 To illustrate a clear use case of managing API rate limits in the client side, lets use a prototype application from Amadeus for Developers.
 The applications is a flight search tool with a calendar feature which shows prices for dates nearby the selected ones.
 This app is accessible [here](https://github.com/gustavo-bertoldi/FlightSearchCalendar)

 ![Calendar](imgs/Calendar.png)